-- Jiffy Corn Muffin Mix – I sometimes use Jiffy Corn Muffin Mix to make life a little easier in the kitchen.
+- Jiffy Corn Muffin Mix – I sometimes use Jiffy Corn Muffin Mix to make life a little easier in the kitchen and it’s perfect in this shortcut jalapeno cornbread recipe.
 However, if you have a family favorite cornbread recipe, then feel free to substitute it, but if you do – you’ll want to also omit the butter, milk, and egg.

 - melted butter – I use unsalted butter in this recipe and I just melted it in the microwave

 - milk – Preferably, you’ll use milk with high-fat content like 2% or whole milk.
 Specifically, I used 2%, but you can substitute whatever you have on hand.

 - shredded cheddar cheese – this melts so well when baked in the bread, but feel free to experiment with other types of cheese

 - Jalapeno diced (or) 2 Tbsp. of canned jalapeno diced – Fresh is always the preferred way to go with this recipe